eiffelqiu/igg/README.md

 ## ImpactJS Game Gadget.

-Several tools for fast developing an ImpactJS Game, include generators and built-in server to run the game and weltmeister level editor right in the current project folder without require apache server and PHP configuration.
+Several tools for fast developing an ImpactJS Game, include generators and built-in server to run the game and weltmeister level editor right in the current project folder without requiring apache http server and PHP configuration.

+### Requirement

+    Ruby 1.9.x or later (tested)

 ### Installation